 If you wonder why we must approach César Ordóñez’s Japanese universe, the answer is as obvious as the opposing pairs that underpin this Tokyo blur: "it’s not about approaching.
 It’s all about daring."

 (Text included in the book, written by the novelist Alejandro Palomas)

 Symbolically, this series tries to capture those moments in which we are "out of focus", out of our usual environment, far from daily routine and stress.
 Usually, in our everyday life, we try to have everything under control.
-But when we move away from our cultural references, without understanding most of what sorround us, it’s easier to realize that to attempt to control life is impossible.
+But when we move away from our cultural references, without understanding most of what surround us, it’s easier to realize that to attempt to control life is impossible.
 Better to just live it.

 Perhaps it's just a paradox, but that’s is my feeling every time I go to my beloved Tokyo.
 There are many "out of focus" situations around me.
-However this fact, somehow, disconnects the ceaseless noise of the mind and allows me a better understanding of life, of the present.
+However this fact, somehow, disconnects the ceaseless noise of the mind and allows me a better understanding of life, of present.